Author: Mark

 How to install Really Simple Security free

-Installation video The video below details how to install Really Simple SSL free.
+Installation video The video below details how to install the Free version of Really Simple Security.
 For a written explanation with screenshots, refer to the guide below this video.
-Downloading the plugin To download Really Simple SSL, navigate to ‘Plugins -> Add New’ menu in your WordPress admin area: Type ‘SSL’ or ‘Really Simple SSL’ in the top right search bar.
-Now results for SSL will show up.
-Locate Really Simple SSL and press the ‘Install’ button: Once installed, press ‘Activate’ to activate
+Downloading the plugin To download Really Simple Security, navigate to ‘Plugins -> Add New’ menu in your WordPress admin area: Type ‘Really Simple Security’ in the top right search bar (or ‘Really Simple SSL’).
+Locate Really Simple Security and press the ‘Install’ button: Once installed, press ‘Activate’ to activate the plugin:

 cURL errors

 What is cURL? cURL is a widely used method of transferring data from and to (web)servers via URLs.
 It is installed on most, if not all webservers which makes it an ideal tool to use.
-Really Simple SSL uses cURL for a number of things.
-The plugin uses cURL to open your webpage to check if the site can load over SSL, to test if your certificate is valid, and to connect to really-simple-ssl.com to activate your Really Simple SSL
+Really Simple Security uses cURL for a number of things.
+The plugin uses cURL to open your webpage to check if the site can load over SSL, to test if your certificate is valid, and to connect to really-simple-ssl.com to activate your Really Simple Security

 cURL error 35: SSL connect error